elasticio/elasticio.github.io/content/_guides/mapping-data.md

 {% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/incorrect-value.png" title="Expressions tab" %}

-> **Note** During the mapping process the mapping expressions is evaluated on
+> **Note** During the flow building process the platform evaluates mapping
-> the samples.
-During the component execution {{site.data.tenant.name}} evaluates
+> expressions using samples.
+During the component execution it evaluates
-> these expressions based on the incoming data which will differ from the presented sample.
+> these expressions based on the incoming data which can differ from the presented sample.
+> **Use data samples as close to your real data as possible to avoid inconsistencies in outcome.**

+## Required and optional fields

+There is a way to filter mapping view to see mandatory fields only by hiding optional fields:

+{% include img.html max-width="60%" url="/assets/img/integrator-guide/data-mapper/filtering-required-optional.gif" title="Hiding and showing optional fields" %}

 ## Using advanced mapping mode

 In the previous section you learned how to map data between two steps of an integration flow using a JSONata expression.
-This is a convenient approach, however, the graphical mapping in the *Integrator mode* has certain limitations.
+This is a convenient approach, however, the graphical mapping in the **Integrator mode** has certain limitations.

-The following screenshot demonstrates the *Developer mode*.
+The following short animation demonstrates how to switch to the **Developer mode**.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-05.png" title="Developer mode" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/integrator-developer-mode-switch.gif" title="Switch to Developer mode" %}

-In the *Developer mode* you can write a single JSONata expressions for the entire input object instead of defining expressions for each individual field as in case of the *Integrator mode*.
+In the **Developer mode** you can write a JSON containing JSONata expressions for the entire input object instead of defining expressions for each individual field as in case of the **Integrator mode**.

-To use the *Developer mode*, you need to know the meta-model of input data: the structure of the object and the property names.
-Without having access to component's source code knowing the input model is impossible.

-Therefore, when you switch from *Integrator mode* to *Developer mode*, the mapper input field is pre-populated with a required JSON expression. {{site.data.tenant.name}} generates it from the incoming meta-model parameter values and random property values.
-You can write your mapping by overriding the property values.
+Here you can write your own JSON if you know the meta-model of input data structure or open the **Fields** menu which lists all incoming meta-model fields.
+For example the Petstore component has two fields to choose from:

+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/fields-incoming-meta-model.png" title="Field menu: incoming meta-model fields" %}

+The Fields menu will contain more values for components with extensive meta-model structure such as the case of the [Salesforce component](/components/salesforce/):

+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/fields-complex-case.png" title="Field menu: complex incoming meta-model fields" %}

+In this long list you can **Search** to find the parameter you need and click on **plus sign** to add to the JSON structure.

+> **Please Note** The platform user interface assumes that you know what you are
+> mapping when you switch to Developer mode.
+It will allow an empty JSON `{}`
+> as an input structure. **You are responsible to ensure the validity of your mapping.**

+To avoid unexpected results we recommend to:

+*   Include and map the **Required** fields to avoid unexpected behaviour from the API provider.
+*   Make sure to use correct data **Type** while filling-in the parameter values.

+### Evaluate results

+You are already familiar with evaluation function.
+In the Developer mode it evaluates the whole JSON structure in input field rather than individual fields like in the Integrator mode.

+The following animation shows how you can use the **Fields** menu to choose values, fill-in, get their property values and **Evaluate** the result.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-06.png" title="Developer mode edited values" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/developer-mode-using.gif" title="Using Fields menu in Developer mode" %}

-The above screenshot shows how the property values is replaced by the variables `name` and `status`.
-These variables get their values from the incoming payload of the Webhook component.
-To get a mapping result, you should evaluate the expression by clicking the corresponding button.
+We can see in the evaluation stage how the platform interface replaces the property values `name` and `status` to their real values from the incoming payload.

-> **Please note** your expression is evaluated as you are typing it.
-The result is shown at once below the mapper input field, in the *Mapping result* section.
-If you give an invalid expression, an error message is displayed.
+When you enter an incorrect JSON and press Evaluate the platform UI will check it and you will get an error in the **Mapping result** section:

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-07.png" title="Error in mapping" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/error-json.png" title="Error in input JSON" %}

-The screenshot above shows the incomplete `JSON` structure which is not accepted by {{site.data.tenant.name}} and the error is shown in the *Mapping result* section.

-There is a way to filter mapping view to see mandatory fields only by hiding optional fields:

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/hide-optional-fields.gif" title="Hiding optional fields" %}

 > **Note** You can switch between *Developer* and *Integrator* modes during the design of integration flow but not after the flow is published.
 To change the mapping mode a new draft version of a flow must be created.

 ## Array-to-array Mapping

 Now you can map not just individual objects, but entire arrays in the *Integrator mode*.
 [Array-to-array mapping](#array-to-array-mapping) was only possible in the *Developer mode* before.
 If you saw arrays in *Integrator mode*, you would get the following message:

 {% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/old-array-to-array.png" title="No array mapping" %}